• Skip to primary navigation

 • Chop the onion, tomatoes, chili and cilantro and mix with the other ingredients.

-• Add in 1 tbsp of chaat masala and 2 tbsp of tamarind chutney to the mixture and mix well.
+• Add in 1 tablespoon of chaat masala and 2 tablespoon of tamarind chutney to the mixture and mix well.

 • Prep the yogurt by beating it till it's smooth.
-Then add in the sugar and the remaining 1 tbsp of the chaat masala.
+Then add in the sugar and the remaining 1 tablespoon of the chaat masala.

 • Take the Chickpea and potato mixture and split it into 2 bowls.